EdoardoGerva/Kepler-Exoplanet-Search/README.md

 # Kepler Exoplanet Data Analysis

-Project for the course Data Mining at Radboud University, Nijmegen, NL.
+Project of the course Data Mining at Radboud University, Nijmegen, NL.

 Preprocessing, exploration and analysis of the data collected by the NASA-build satellite Kepler Space Observatory, launched in 2009.
 The dataset is a cumulative record of all observed "objects of interest".